Raleigh jury convicts Thompson of murder, other charges

 When called by the prosecution to testify for the mercy hearing, Brown said the actions of Thompson forever changed her life in the most unimaginable way.

-Thompson has been at the Southern Regional since March 18, 2021, as a result of the charges he has now be convicted on.
-His bond stand at $250,000, according to the West Virginia Regional Jail's website.
+Thompson has been at Southern Regional Jail since March 18, 2021.
+His bond stands at $250,000, according to the West Virginia Regional Jail website.